Balanitis Xerotica Obliterans

 Source: http://emedicine.medscape.com/article/1074054 (Accessed on 19 June 2017)

-London circumcision Centre, South Woodford, Leyton Healthcare, Leyton and Thornhill Clinic Luton are the best circumcision clinics for managing tight Foreskin with penile BXO.
+London circumcision Centre, South Woodford and Leyton Healthcare, Leyton, East London, are the best circumcision clinics for managing tight Foreskin with penile BXO.

 PATHWAY FOR PATIENTS WITH PHIMOSIS DUE TO BXO IN OUR CLINIC